 The overnight call rate has remained at an extremely low level, and firms' funding costs have been hovering at low levels.
 With regard to credit supply, firms have continued to see financial institutions' lending attitudes as being on an improving trend.
 Issuing conditions for CP and corporate bonds have remained favorable on the whole.
 As for credit demand, firms have shown signs of increasing their demand mainly for working capital and funds related to mergers and acquisitions.
-Against this backdrop, the year-on-year rate of change in the amount outstanding of bank lending has been positive.
-The year-on-year rate of change in the amount outstanding of corporate bonds has turned positive, whereas that of CP has been negative.
+Against this backdrop, the year-on-year rate of increase in the amount outstanding of bank lending has risen somewhat.
+The amount outstanding of CP and corporate bonds has been more or less around the year-ago level.
 In these circumstances, firms have retained their recovered financial positions on the whole.
-Meanwhile, the year-on-year rate of change in the money stock has been positive within the range of 2-3 percent.
+Meanwhile, the year-on-year rate of change in the money stock has been positive within the range of 2.5-3.0 percent.